 I was recently talking to a friend of mine, Caroline, over at Pinch Me: I’m Eating about fried green tomatoes.
 We’ve sort of become like foodie soul sisters, bonding over living in Arizona and my wanting to visit the South.
 Anywho, we decided that it would be really fun to do a duo of fried green tomato posts!
 She did a fantastic job doing a much more traditional approach to fried green tomatoes… I, of course, had to put my own spin on it!

 Caroline actually had challenged me to see if I could come up with a super Southwestern take on fried green tomatoes and I think I delivered on that.
-She was really surprised that I had had fried green tomatoes before, seeing as how I’m currently in Arizona, it might not be a dish some might think of when they think desert.
+She was really surprised that I had fried green tomatoes before, seeing as how I’m currently in Arizona, it might not be a dish some might think of when they think desert.
 Little does she know that I worked with a Southerner once and he was the inspiration behind this dish.

 Classic southwestern flavors are corn, chiles, and nopales.
 NopaleS?!
 Yeah!
 They’re awesome.
 Nopales are cactus paddles and are quite fun to cook with!
-They have a slight astringent flavor and a crazy texture but they are delicious!
-You do have to be careful handling Nopales, because they often still have some thorns still attached to them.
+They have a slightly astringent flavor and a crazy texture but they are delicious!
+You do have to be careful handling Nopales because they often still have some thorns still attached to them.
 An easy way to get rid of them is cutting the thorns out with a paring knife.
 Doing a slight slice where the thorn is in the paddle will get rid of it easily.

 If you can’t get your hands on nopales, because of where you live, I would suggest roasting some green peppers in its stead.
 I would definitely check your local Mexican market before losing all hope; if they don’t carry fresh nopales, they’ll have it canned!